sibvic/mq4-templates/Templates/readme.md

 ## EA_Base

 EA template.
 Parameters of this EA described [here](https://github.com/sibvic/mq4-templates/wiki/EA_Base-template-parameters).
+You can find the description of the internals [here](./EA_base.md)

 Featues:
 - Can trade multiple symbols.